Transforma logo

 This section of the report begins with a short definition of portable batteries and their utilities (such as powering small electrical household equipment as well as charging AC inverters – if their capacity is up to 1,000Wh).
 It also talks about some of the battery companies that are operating in developing countries of Asia and Africa (since there is a lack of continuous electricity supply in such regions) and their business models.
 It also discusses the reasons behind the adoption of portable batteries in developed nations (including leisure activities such as camping).

-A few examples of relevant IoT products in this application have also been included in this section.
+It also adds that electric vehicles have started offering an alternative to portable batteries as newer models can serve as a source of energy storage and charging, using Vehicle to Load (V2L) charging.
+Lastly, a few examples of relevant IoT products in this application have also been included in this section.
 For instance, D. light works on a pay-as-you-go technology model and its products are GPS and Bluetooth-enabled and can be tracked by the organisation through the firm’s mobile application.

 Key vendors for Connected Batteries